mitsuhiko/lucumr/2015/5/27/rust-for-pythonistas.rst

 This is a big change in how you think about programs but you will get used to it.

-Runtime Borrows and Mutible Owners
+Runtime Borrows and Mutable Owners
 ----------------------------------

 So far pretty much all this ownership tracking was verified at compile